ucbepic/docetl/docs/optimization/overview.md

 # DocETL Optimizer

-The DocETL optimizer is a powerful tool designed to enhance the performance and accuracy of your document processing pipelines.
+The DocETL optimizer finds a plan that improves the accuracy of your document processing pipelines.
 It works by analyzing and potentially rewriting operations marked for optimization, finding optimal plans for execution.

 ## Key Features